yeonsoochung/corp-favorita/README.md

 Note that the line charts can be drilled up/down to aggregate the measures by week, month, and year.
 The images in this README show the trends aggregated by month.

 Overall trends demonstrate that the lower the price of oil, the higher the units sold as well as the share of units sold that were on promo.
-Ecuador is a petrostate, so if oil prices decrease, then consumers will be less likely to spend money, which is why we see more items going on promotion and sold as such.
+Ecuador is a petrostate, so if oil prices decrease, then consumers will be less likely to spend money, which is why we see more items sold on promotion.

 Trends of unit sales at the state level generally mirrored the overall trend.
 The state of Santa Elena is an exception due to a substantial dip in sales after Apr.
 2016.
 By contrast, its % unit sales on-promo saw a spike at around June 2016.
 The overlapping time periods indicate customers were particularly focused on purchasing items on promotion during this time period.
 Another exception is the trend in % unit sales on-promo in the state of Manabi.
 In May 2016, 99.92% of units sold were on-promo.
 This coincides with a major earthquake that occurred in this state on Apr.
 16, 2016.